What All Nurses Need to Know About Pregnant and Postpartum Patients

 The first step in determining the appropriate course of action for patients with possible PROM or PPROM involves distinguishing amniotic fluid from urine or other vaginal discharge.
 Often, patients complain of a “sudden gush” and/or a continuous or intermittent trickle of fluid from the vagina once the membranes have actually ruptured.

 The healthcare practitioner performs a sterile speculum examination to look for pooling of amniotic fluid near the cervix.
 Fluid may be observed as pooling on a sterile speculum exam.
-It may also be tested using nitrazine paper as well as via microscopic examination for the presence of ferning (the appearance of a fernlike pattern in a dried specimen of cervical mucus or vaginal fluid, which would indicate the presence of amniotic fluid).
-Commercial tests, such as AmniSure, may also be used to test for ruptured membranes.
+Commercial tests, such as AmniSure and ROM Plus, may be used to test for ruptured membranes.
+Fluid may also be tested using nitrazine paper as well as via microscopic examination for the presence of ferning (the appearance of a fernlike pattern in a dried specimen of cervical mucus or vaginal fluid, which would indicate the presence of amniotic fluid).
 Ultrasound examination may be performed to determine the amount of available amniotic fluid after the rupture of membranes.

 Nursing Care